-At Alert Level 1, parenting arrangements can be as normal.
+At Alert Level 1, shared parenting arrangements can continue as normal.

-At Alert Level 2, parenting arrangements can be as normal.
+At Alert Level 2, shared parenting arrangements can continue.

 Travelling for parenting purposes